georgiagrayland/P4-ClassMate/TESTING.md

 Testing was carried out according to the user stories on the ClassMate Kanban board, and manual tests were executed along with the **acceptance criteria** for each issue in the Project.

+### USER STORY: Site Navigation
+**As a Site User I can intuitively navigate through the site so that I can view desired content**
+- Acceptance Criteria:
+    1. Each feature has a clear navigation link
+    2. Links to features can be found on the home page

+### USER STORY: Informative Landing Page
+**As a Site User I can obtain key information about the site from the landing page so that I can spend less time having to manually search for information**
+- Acceptance Criteria:
+    1. The landing page has a clear message of what the website's key aim is
+    2. The main features of the site are clear from the navigation bar and homepage information

+### USER STORY: User is prompted to Create an Account
+**As a Site User I am clearly prompted to register an account so that I can create an account on the site, and enjoy the additional benefits of having a profile to help me make informed decisions about education options.**
+- Acceptance Criteria:
+    1. The landing page has a clear message in relatively large font that prompts users to create an account.
+    2. The navigation bar has a clear 'Sign Up' link.
+    3. The Login page has a message link asking users to create an account if they do not already have one, which takes them to registration page when clicked.

+### USER STORY: Admin Login
+**As an Admin User I can log in so that access the backend of the site**
+- Acceptance Criteria:
+    1. Admin users able to log in using the /admin URL with a username and password they have created.

+### USER STORY: User Accounts
+**As a Site User I can register or login so that I can participate in discussion on schools by adding comments and asking questions in the comments section**
+- Acceptance Criteria:
+    1. If a user does not have an account they can register for one by using the 'Sign Up' Link on the navigation bar or landing page.
+    2. If a returning user already has an account they can log in by using the link on the navigation bar.

+### USER STORY: All Schools have a description, image, and key information displayed for users to view.
+**As a Site User I can easily find the relevant information about each school so that I can gather details I need and make informed decisions about education choices.**
+- Acceptance Criteria:
+    1. All Schools have a name, basic details and image on listings page.
+    2. All Schools have a more detailed description, further key details on class size, sports, age groups, status and specialisation on each 'School Detail' page.

+### USER STORY: View Each School on a Separate Page
+**As a Site User I can view details of each school on an individual page so that I can learn more about each one, see a written description, and view comments that other users have left about each school.**
+- Acceptance Criteria:
+    1. There is a clear text link and button on the listings page that takes the user to the 'School Detail' page of each individual school page when clicked.
+    2. On each school detail page there is additional information to the listings page, as well as a comment section.

+### USER STORY: Users Can comment on a School Page
+**As a logged-in Site User I can add a comment about a specific school so that I can participate in discussion on this school, to either add my experience/opinion or ask questions to other users who visit the page to make more informed decisions about education options.**
+- Acceptance Criteria:
+    1. On a 'School Detail' page users can write and submit comments in a clearly marked comment form on to be displayed on the page if approved.
+    2. Users may write anything in the comment text field, whether it be their own opinion/experience of the School page they are on or questions to other visitors of the page.

+### USER STORY: CRUD Functionality of Users' Comments
+**As a logged in site user I can create, read, update, and delete comments I have made on schools so that I can ensure information I have posted on the site is correct, appropriate, and reflects what I want to convey.**
+- Acceptance Criteria:
+    1. Logged in users can write and post comments on individual 'school detail' pages.
+    2. They can edit existing comments they have posted.
+    3. They can delete existing comments they have made.

 ---